aminfara/myvim/README.md

 My Vim configuration

 # Installation
-You can just clone the repo and crete a link to downloaded dir:
+You can just clone the repository and create a link to downloaded directory:

 ```bash
 git clone https://github.com/aminfara/myvim.git